Is KOLD a Good Investment? The Case For and Against (2026)

 +

 Walnut is informational, not investment advice.
 Whether KOLD fits depends on your goals, time horizon, and what you already hold.
-It tracks -2x daily Bloomberg Natural Gas Subindex at a 0.95% expense ratio, so the questions that matter are whether you want that exposure, whether you already own it through another fund, and whether the cost is competitive for what it does.
+It tracks Bloomberg Natural Gas Subindex (negative 2x daily) at a ~0.95% expense ratio, so the questions that matter are whether you want that exposure, whether you already own it through another fund, and whether the cost is competitive for what it does.

 What does KOLD actually hold?